bonding-curves/avalanche-research/content/milestone1/Participant-Roles-Taxonomy.md

 **System Role:** Ecosystem Steward / Grant Provider

 Like Ava Labs, the Foundation operates independently of consensus and fee mechanics.
 Its economic influence comes through grant allocation and treasury management rather than protocol-level participation.

+**Stakeholder Concerns (Governance & Stewardship):**

+- **Slow Parameter Adaptation:** Economic parameters change only through governance cycles—grant programs and incentives must work within existing economic constraints that may not align with immediate ecosystem needs.

+- **Absence of Real-Time Economic Levers:** The Foundation cannot dynamically adjust protocol economics to respond to ecosystem needs.
+Interventions are limited to working within fixed parameters.

+These concerns relate to system needs for *adaptive economic behavior* and *macro-level demand responsiveness*.
+See [MENS: Governance Concerns](/milestone4/MENS#57-governance-concerns) for full analysis.

 ---